josex2r/jQuery-SlotMachine/README.md

 machine.run();
 ```

-`machine.run()`: Destroys the machine.
+`machine.destory()`: Destroys the machine.
 It will be useful when you want to reuse DOM.

 ```javascript
 machine.destroy();